tuanlc/tuanlc/README.md

 </p>

-> I’m a software engineer with 6 years of experience in developing and designing distributed applications built on top of cutting-edge technologies with interest in Microservices, DDD, and Clean Architecture.
+> I’m a software engineer in developing and designing distributed applications built on top of cutting-edge technologies with interest in Microservices, DDD, and Clean Architecture.
 I mainly develop using Javascript and Microservices but would love to work with new languages and technologies wherever an opportunity presents itself.
 I have a passion for sharing what I’ve learned in my blog.

 ## Trivia
 - 🔭 Currently I’m working at [Linagora](https://linagora.com/en/)